speakeasy-api/openapi-overlay/README.md

 # Usage

 The tool provides sub-commands such as `apply`, `validate` and `compare` under the `openapi-overlay` command for working with overlay files.
-The reccomended usage pattern is through Speakeasy CLI command `speakeasy overlay`.
+The recommended usage pattern is through Speakeasy CLI command `speakeasy overlay`.
 Please see [here](https://www.speakeasyapi.dev/docs/speakeasy-cli/overlay/README) for CLI installation and usage documentation.

 For more examples of usage, see [here](https://www.speakeasyapi.dev/docs/openapi/overlays)